agoodlad-research-notes/iu-covid-era-spring-2020-fall-2021-portfolio/index.md

 ## IU Covid Era Spring 2020-Fall 2021 Portfolio

-%GIVE DESCRIPTION ABOUT THIS PAGE, THEN UPLOAD LOGIC RESEARCH NOTES
+%GIVE DESCRIPTION ABOUT THIS PAGE
-%THEN MAKE REPOSITORY ABOUT ROGER TEMAM PAPERS

 During the 2024 fall semester, I taught Logic (Math-M384) as a part-time instructor at IU East.
 This class is a standard proof-based intrudocution to mathematical logic, good for anyone fresh out of taking an introduction to proofs course.
 In this class, we learn sentential logic (aka propositional logic); truth assignment functions and truth tables; structural induction and recursion; first order logic; structures and models of theories; (Hilbert) deductive calculus; and the soundness, completeness, and compactness theorems.